-During the year under review, Mr. Suresh Senapaty and Ms. Neera Saggi, Independent Directors, met on February 3, 2020 to discuss the evaluation of the Board and the Non-Executive Directors.
+During the year under review, Mr. Suresh Senapaty and Ms. Neera Saggi, Independent Directors, met on February 4, 2021 to discuss the evaluation of the Board and the Non-Executive Directors.
 Further, all the Directors of the Board met to discuss the evaluation of the committees.
 The discussions covered both strategic and operational aspects of the Board functioning, as well as the quality, content, and timeliness of the flow of information between the Management and the Board.
 Inputs from the meeting were shared with the Nomination and Remuneration Committee (Regulation 25 of the Listing Regulations).
-All ratings for the Board, Committees, and the Non-Executive Directors were favorable.
-The Board committed to provide strategic oversight to the businesses of your Company and need to reflect the success rate of succession.
+All ratings for the Board, Committees, and the Non-Executive Directors were in line with the previous year ratings and improved in most of the areas.
+The management committed for strong diversity and inclusion across all levels within the organisation.
+There is a strong commitment to improve talent management and succession slate at KMP and key managerial roles.